esovetkin/ssdp/README.md

 	* variable size hexagonal sky-dome mesh
 	* sun taken separately as a point source a alleviate sky-mesh resolution requirements
-* Computes solar position given the latitude and lonitude and the UTC time (specified as Unix Time) using the spa algorithm [2] as implemented by freespa [3]
+* Computes solar position given the latitude and longitude and the UTC time (specified as Unix Time) using the spa algorithm [2] as implemented by freespa [3]
 	* also supports a manual specification of azimuth and zenith angles